Newport City Council consulted on the proposal to:

 Download the Fairness and Equality Impact Assessment (pdf)

-The consultation process is an opportunity for people to learn about the proposal, ask questions and make comments that will be recorded and summarised in a consultation report.
+The consultation process was an opportunity for people to learn about the proposal, ask questions and make comments that were recorded and summarised in a consultation report.

 The report will be published here and will be considered when the council makes a decision.

-Drop-in sessions will be held at Ysgol Bryn Derw, Melfort Road, Newport NP20 3FQ, where people most directly affected by the proposal can meet with council officers who will be available to explain the proposals and answer any questions:
+Drop-in sessions were held at Ysgol Bryn Derw, Melfort Road, Newport NP20 3FQ, on the morning of 16 May and the afternoon of 21 May, where people most directly affected by the proposal met with council officers who were available to explain the proposals and answer any questions.

 Download the letter to stakeholders (pdf)